 • The cookie dough can be stored in the fridge for up to 3 days before baking.
 If you’re planning to make your dough ahead of time, you may want to omit the M&M’s and add them just before baking so that the color from the candies doesn’t stain the dough if it’s in the fridge for a while.

-Can you freeze baked cookies?
+Can you freeze monster cookies?

 These monster cookies are a great candidate for the freezer.
 Simply place the cookies in a single layer in a resealable bag, then freeze until solid.
 When you’re ready to eat your cookies, take the from the freezer and let them sit at room temperature until they’re soft.